 Thin tie-points in BINGO

 Select Samba command from Tools>Auxiliary menu to start SAMBA program for additional tie-points thinning.

 Turn on Save any existing output file to old… and Remove obsolete points from file options.

 Click Format button to load camera format from the project.
 After the camera format is loaded, click Run button to perform a thinning operation.

 Select Bingo command from the Run menu to start adjustment.
 After adjustment is finished, select Skip command from Run menu to apply the skip file created.

 Examine bingo.lis file for adjustment results.
 If adjustment results are not satisfactory, continue running Bingo and Skip commands, inspecting the bingo.lis file after each iteration.

 Close BINGO Manager when final adjustment is finished.

 Import adjustment results in Metashape

-After importing BINGO adjustment results, you can proceed with other processing steps such as required for your project: build dense point cloud; building digital elevation model (DEM); building orthomosaic, build tiled model.
-You can find description this steps in our solutions - Aerial data processing.
+After importing BINGO adjustment results, you can proceed with other processing steps such as required for your project: build dense point cloud; building digital elevation model (DEM); building orthomosaic, build a tiled model.
+You can find a description these steps in our solutions - Aerial data processing.